sabinpoudel/Human-Information-Processing-Project/README.md

 However, there is overlap between the baseline and stress distributions.
 Some baseline windows receive relatively high stress probabilities, and some stress windows receive lower probabilities.

-**Conclusion:** Stress windows generally receive higher stress probabilities, but the classifier is not perfect.
+Takeaway: Stress windows generally receive higher stress probabilities, but the classifier is not perfect.

 ---